singhananya09/bigquery-loader/README.md

 3. After environment variables are set and private key file is available, install project dependencies by running `pip install -r requirements.txt`.
-Please note that if you're running Python 3 along side Python 2, `pip` command may still be pointing to Python too, in which case, you would run `pip3 install -r requirements.txt`.
+Please note that if you're running Python 3 along side Python 2, `pip` command may still be pointing to Python 2, in which case, you would run `pip3 install -r requirements.txt`.

 ##### `config.yml`